-Despite a stronger economy, today's American families, and in particular "modern" families with a nontraditional structure1, are struggling in ways never seen before.
-Even though 85% of the more than 4,500 Americans polled in LoveFamilyMoney,2 a new Allianz study, identify themselves as "middle class," — a status that has traditionally afforded a level of financial security — a staggering 57% of modern families say that they are either "making ends meet," "struggling financially," or "poor," a full 10 percentage points higher than their traditional family counterparts.
+Despite a stronger economy, today's American families, and in particular "modern" families with a nontraditional structure, are struggling in ways never seen before.
+Even though 85% of the more than 4,500 Americans polled in LoveFamilyMoney identify themselves as "middle class" – a status that has traditionally afforded a level of financial security – a staggering 57% of modern families say that they are either "making ends meet," "struggling financially," or "poor," a full 10 percentage points higher than their traditional family counterparts.
 Moreover, 49% of modern families say that they currently live paycheck to paycheck, versus 41% of traditional families, and 25% are not saving any money at all.

 "The American family has changed considerably over the past 40 years, yet little has been done to examine the evolving and differing needs of the 'modern family,'" said Gary C. Bhojwani, member of the Allianz SE Board of Management.
 "The Allianz LoveFamilyMoney Study explores these new family structures and the unique dynamics that affect people's relationship with money, improving the way the financial industry can support the needs of all Americans."

 In the LoveFamilyMoney study, Allianz identified seven distinct family structures, or cohorts, one being the traditional family – those married to someone of the opposite sex with at least one child under 21 living at home who do not fall under one of the modern family cohorts below.
 The study also looked at six other modern family cohorts:

 - Multi-Generational Families – Three or more generations living in the same household

 - Single-Parent Families – One unmarried adult with at least one child under 18